Home : Conservation : Historic Building and Landscapes

 What has the Army done?

-The Army and DoD received three Program Comments for Cold War Era Unaccompanied Personnel Housing, World War II and Cold War Ammunition Storage Facilities, and World War II and Cold War Army Ammunition Production Facilities and Plants.
-The program comments cover 35,000 Army buildings and fulfill the National Historic Preservation Act (NHPA) compliance requirements for an entire category of undertakings.
-In this case the actions covered include renovation, demolition, transfer, sale or lease from Federal ownership for a particular building type.
+The Army and DoD received four Program Comments for Cold War Era Unaccompanied Personnel Housing, World War II and Cold War Ammunition Storage Facilities, World War II and Cold War Army Ammunition Production Facilities and Plants, and Preservation of pre-1919 Historic Army Housing.
+The program comments now cover all Army buildings and fulfill the National Historic Preservation Act (NHPA) compliance requirements for an entire category of undertakings.
+In these Program Comments the actions covered include renovation, demolition, transfer, sale or lease from Federal ownership for a particular building type.
 Combined with the 2002 Program Comment for Capehart-Wherry family housing, these Program Comments address current NHPA compliance responsibilities while addressing future growth of buildings subject to NHPA.
-The estimated cost avoidance for the three program comments is $25 million.

 Why is this important?